stonemjs/docs/src/docs/essentials/error-handler.md

 #### Avoid Manual try/catch (Except in Specific Use Cases)

 Unless you’re doing something low-level (like a retry wrapper), don’t wrap your services or handlers in `try/catch`.
-Just `throw` — and let Stone.js route the error to the right handler, based on dimension and class.
+Just `throw`, and let Stone.js route the error to the right handler, based on dimension and class.

 #### Prefer Class or Factory-Based Handlers in Apps With Dependency Injection